wp-plugins/woocommerce-predictive-search/readme.txt

  - Add to cart button
  - Number of results to show before 'endless scroll' bar.

-* 'All Results Search Page' features endless scroll - allows the page to load quickly and show 'infinite' number of results.
+* 'All Results Search Page' features endless scroll loaded by backbone.js - allows the page to load quickly and show 'infinite' number of results.

 = Widget Search =
 * Configure each widget to search all 'types'